bebopkenny/Gene-Scope/README.md

 # Gene Scope

-Gene Scope is a small project that uses the Evo2 model to check how likely DNA mutations are to cause disease.
+Gene Scope is a project that uses the Evo2 model to check how likely DNA mutations are to cause disease.
 It has a Python backend for running predictions and a web app frontend for exploring genes and variants.

 ## Project Layout